Finnair sees profit this year and plans more cost cuts

 It recently handed over operations of a third of its European routes to British low-cost airline Flybe Group Plc (FLYB.L).

-The company also said on Friday its third-quarter underlying profit rose 7 percent from a year earlier to 49 million euros.
+The company also said on Friday its third-quarter underlying profit rose 7 percent from a year earlier to 49 million euros ($63.5 million).

 Its underlying, or operational, results exclude non-recurring items, capital gains and changes in the fair value of derivatives.